sketchplugins/plugin-directory/README.md

 - [Chemfill](https://github.com/ahadik/chemfill), by Alexander Hadik: A Chemical Structure data supplier plugin.
 - [Chippen Charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
 Change the size of selected rectangles.
 Works for both horizontal and vertical bar charts.
 Made with love in Chippendale.
 - [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
+- [Ci Hub Connector](https://ci-hub.com/sketch), by CI HUB GmbH: Add images/text to your designs directly from wherever they are, directly in Sketch.
+Access Stock Images or use your workflow for approval.
+Share with your Team in Dropbox or Google Drive and more.
+And never leave Sketch.
 - [Click Thru Prototype](https://github.com/markhorgan/click-thru-prototype), by Mark Horgan: Generates a HTML click-through prototype of your responsive website design.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Cluse](https://cluse.cc), by Yana Gevorgyan: A Sketch plugin to check color contrast for web accessibility based on WCAG 2.0.
 Fitting seamlessly into your team's workflow, Cluse allows you to remotely change your design and see the updated WCAG score live.